 - How much life insurance should I have?

 There are online calculators that can give you broad estimates.
-These are based on your income, debts, assets etc. However a sit down with your insurance agent can get you a more personalized plan aligned with your goals.
+These are based on your income, debts, assets etc. However, a sit down with your insurance agent can get you a more personalized plan aligned with your goals.
 For instance, the age of your children, the amount of time left on your mortgage and your retirement investment strategy may all play a role in the discussion.

 - What discounts am I eligible for?

-Your agent knows the insurance world far better than you ever will – it pays to a have long conversation with them about discounts, bundling and other ways to save money.
+Your agent knows the insurance world far better than you ever will – it pays to a have a long conversation with them about discounts, bundling and other ways to save money.
 1 example from my life: when I was younger because of the bundle discount it was cheaper for me to have renters insurance AND auto insurance than just auto.
 Lower cost to me and better coverage that is the definition of a win/win situation.